Abdl-Azeez/Julaaz-Documentation/System_Prompt.md

 ✅ **Maintainable**: Clear architecture, documented code

 ## **Next Phase**
-After this setup, I'll provide **PNG UI designs** for each page (Login, Home, Property Search, Service Booking, Dashboard, etc.) and you'll help implement pixel-perfect, responsive components for each screen.
+After this setup, I'll provide **PNG UI designs** for each page (Login, Home, Property Search, Service Booking, Artisan Marketplace, Property Management Dashboard, etc.) and you'll help implement pixel-perfect, responsive components for each screen.

 **Note**: Focus on scaffolding and architecture - business logic will be implemented in subsequent phases with the UI designs.